Filetypes and metadata

 Exploring metadata in the console

-Note that you can also inspect some metadata via the console (as below).
-Here we use python’s rich library to add colour-coding to make the output easier to read:
+You can use python’s rich library to add colour-coding to make the output easier to read:

 PYTHON